SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Planner

-Here, \(C_{\mathsf{in}}\) represents the data access cost (input I/O), primarily capturing the expenses when moving data from persistent storage to an in-memory secure array.
-If the accessed data has already loaded into memory, \(C_{\mathsf{in}}\) becomes negligible. \(C_{\mathsf{out}}\) denotes the output I/O cost, modeling the expenses when writing operator results into output arrays. \(C_{\mathsf{eval}}\) accounts for the secure computing expenses for evaluating each operators, typically constituting the dominant cost.
+Here, \(C_{\mathsf{in}}\) represents the data access cost (input I/O), primarily capturing the expenses when moving data from persistent storage to an in-memory secure array. \(C_{\mathsf{out}}\) denotes the output I/O cost, modeling the expenses when writing operator results into output arrays. \(C_{\mathsf{eval}}\) accounts for the secure computing cost for evaluating an operator, typically constituting the dominant cost.
 Note that, in practice, the exact formulas for \(C_{\mathsf{in}}, C_{\mathsf{out}}\), and \(C_{\mathsf{eval}}\) can vary depending on the specific secure protocol employed (garbled circuits~\cite{yao1986generate}, secret sharing~\cite{micali1987play}, etc.) as well as the particular hardware configurations in use.
-Nonetheless, the understanding of the asymptotic costs is adequate for comprehending the principles of our query planning and optimization strategies~\cite{liagouris2023secrecy, bater2018shrinkwrap}.
+Nonetheless, the understanding of the asymptotic costs is adequate for comprehending the principles of SCA query planning and optimization strategies~\cite{liagouris2023secrecy, bater2018shrinkwrap}.
 In what follows, we provide detailed analysis on the asymptotic costs for each \sys operator.
 Similarly, we assume that all input data sizes mentioned henceforth in this section are of size \(n\), and all 1D histograms have \(m\) bins.
 Table~\ref{tab:asymptotic-costs} summarizes the operator costs.

-{\bf Oblivious sorting and compaction.} Oblivious sorting and compaction (\code{OPAC}) are crucial for many \pop operators, so we will begin our analysis with these two primitives.
-While oblivious sorting algorithms with optimal $O(n\log n)$ complexity exist, they often necessitate either impractically large constants~\cite{ajtai19830, goodrich2014zig} or client-side memory~\cite{asharov2020bucket}, both do not fit with SCA scenario.
+{\bf Oblivious sorting and compaction.} While oblivious sorting algorithms with optimal $O(n\log n)$ complexity exist, they often necessitate either impractically large constants~\cite{ajtai19830, goodrich2014zig} or client-side memory~\cite{asharov2020bucket}, both do not fit with SCA scenario.
 Consequently, we will consider the well-established bitonic sorting based implementation for oblivious sort, which come with $O(n\log^2 n)$ complexity.
-Nonetheless, efficient \code{OPAC} implementations with $O(n\log n)$ complexity remain achievable~\cite{sasy2022fast}
+Nonetheless, efficient \code{OPAC} implementations with $O(n\log n)$ complexity remain achievable~\cite{sasy2022fast}.